Missing link on Delhi Metro's Pink Line plugged; becomes network's longest corridor | Science-Environment

 - India

-In a major boost for Delhi Metro, a small segment of its Pink Line at Trilokpuri, which had proved a bottleneck for the DMRC authorities for a long time, was inaugurated on Friday, making it the longest operational corridor of the network.
+In a major boost for the Delhi Metro, a small segment of its Pink Line at Trilokpuri which had proved a bottleneck for the DMRC authorities for a long time, was inaugurated Friday, making it the longest operational corridor of the network.

 With this, the 59-km-long Majlis Park-Shiv Vihar corridor or the Pink Line, which spans 38 stations, has been fully linked for the first time.

-Union Minister for Housing and Urban Affairs Hardeep Singh Puri and Delhi Chief Minister Arvind Kejriwal jointly inaugurated the section of about 289 metre between Mayur Vihar Pocket 1 and Trilokpuri Sanjay Lake stations, via video-conferencing.
+Union Minister for Housing and Urban Affairs Hardeep Singh Puri and Delhi Chief Minister Arvind Kejriwal jointly inaugurated the section between Mayur Vihar Pocket 1 and Trilokpuri Sanjay Lake stations, via video-conferencing.

+After the flag-off, Puri tweeted, “Another significant effort to decongest Delhi & further strengthen the state-of-the-art, green & resilient metro rail network''.

+With the opening of this section, the Delhi Metro network now spans about 390 km with 285 stations (including the Noida–Greater Noida Metro Corridor and Rapid Metro, Gurgaon), DMRC officials said.

-However, a small portion in east Delhi's Trilokpuri area had become a bottleneck, due to which the line remained disjointed there.
+However, a small portion in east Delhi's Trilokpuri area could not be completed over land acquisition and other issues, due to which the line had remained disjointed there.

-And, it will also connect important landmarks of the city, such as the Anand Vihar Railway station, Anand Vihar ISBT, Nizamuddin Railway station, markets in South Extension, INA and Lajpat Nagar, officials said.
+It will also connect many important landmarks of the city, such as the Anand Vihar Railway station, Anand Vihar ISBT, Nizamuddin Railway station, markets in South Extension, INA and Lajpat Nagar, officials said.

 The end-to-end linking of the Pink Line will also immensely benefit residents of east Delhi or people travelling to that region, as the gap at Trilokpuri was causing the corridor to be operated in two separate segments.

-The gap in the line was expected to be plugged by September 2020, but it was delayed due to repercussions of the COVID-19 pandemic, sources had said early October.
+The gap in the line was expected to be plugged by September 2020, but it was delayed due the COVID-19 pandemic.

-The bottleneck near Trilokpuri station had risen due to multiple issues, including land acquisition, resulting in a portion of the metro segment, then about a few kilometres, remaining incomplete, rendering the Trilokpuri Sanjay Lake station a terminus.
+The bottleneck near Trilokpuri station was related to multiple issues, including land acquisition, resulting in a portion of the metro segment, then about a few kilometres, remaining incomplete, making the Trilokpuri Sanjay Lake station a terminus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)